react-navigation/react-navigation/docs/api/navigators/TabNavigator.md

 - `swipeEnabled` - whether to allow swiping between tabs
 - `animationEnabled` - whether to animate when changing tabs
 - `lazy` - whether to lazily render tabs as needed as opposed to rendering them upfront
-- `tabBarOnPress` - callback to handle tap events; arguments are the `route` that was tapped and a `jumpToIndex` method that can perform the navigation for you
 - `tabBarOptions` - configure the tab bar, see below.

 Several options get passed to the underlying router to modify navigation logic: